 It might be hard to read such statistics, but I believe knowing such statistics can give you a chance to change your life.

 How?
-Well it gives us a clue that dialysis is not your winning ticket home to health.
-That although dialysis is helpful in severe cases of kidney failure, it is not a complete solution and therefore begs the questions “why is this the case?”, and “how can I change my outcome?”
+Well, it gives us a clue that dialysis is not your winning ticket home to health.
+Although dialysis is helpful in severe cases of kidney failure, it is not a complete solution and therefore begs the questions “Why is this the case?”, and “How can I change my outcome?”

 There are many reasons why this is the case, among them are: